Memberships and subscription sites are all the rage these days, with more and more people looking to incorporate one into their online business.

 Since 2020 years, tens of thousands of memberships and subscription sites have been born.
 And many of the biggest brands added some form of membership to their offering.
 Including Disney with the launch of Disney+ just in time for children around the world to be locked down at home (phew!)

-In this article, we’ll be looking at some of the reasons you should add a membership or subscription site to your digital marketing business whether you offer organic or paid social media marketing, SEO, web development, copy-writing or anything in between.
+In this article, we’ll be looking at some of the reasons you should add a membership or subscription site to your digital marketing business, whether you offer organic or paid social media marketing, SEO, web development, copywriting or anything in between.

 #1: The most obvious reason to start a membership (and the one that gets talked about the most) is recurring revenue.

-For you as the business owner, recurring income is a huge benefit and means you are starting each month with money in the bank to pay your growing team and provide you with a consistent income.
+For you as a business owner, recurring income is a huge benefit and means you are starting each month with money in the bank to pay your growing team and provide you with a consistent income.

 This stability in revenue is one of the key benefits of a membership.
-And of course the more members you have, the bigger your monthly income is going to be.
+And, of course, the more members you have, the bigger your monthly income is going to be.

 #2: Memberships are the perfect solution for people who can’t afford to work with you.